-A large proportion of the School's expenditure item is on staff costs and these fell in the year ended 31 July 2021 to £21.850m (2020: £21.871m), a decrease of 0.1%.
-This was due primarily to a significant number of support staff receiving reduced pay whilst on furlough leave for periods during the year.
+A large proportion of the School's expenditure item is on staff costs and these rose in the year ended 31 July 2022 to £23.171m (2021: £21.850m), a increase of 6.0%.
+This was due primarily to a full working year for all support staff, a significant number of whom had received reduced pay whilst on furlough leave for periods during the previous year.